No Contract Broadband: 2026 Guide to Flexible Rolling Plans

 Can I get full fibre (FTTP) on a no-contract basis?

 Full fibre is widely available on flexible terms, with approximately 84% of UK premises now having access to FTTP as of May 2026.
 Many providers offer 1Gbps speeds on rolling contracts, ensuring you don’t have to sacrifice performance for autonomy.
-You can enjoy the fastest UK speeds whilst maintaining the freedom to switch.
+You can use a full fibre broadband checker to confirm availability at your postcode and enjoy the fastest UK speeds whilst maintaining the freedom to switch.

 Will I get a free router with a month-to-month broadband plan?